CC-MNNIT/2021-22-Classes/Freshers/C/2022_01_30_CClass-4/README.md

 #### Operator precedence

-1. Learn operator precedence (click on image to enlarge):
+1. Learn operator precedence in C (click on image to enlarge):

     <a href="./C_Operator_Precedence_and_Associativity.png" target="_blank"><img src="./C_Operator_Precedence_and_Associativity.png" alt="C Operator precedence and associativity" height=150/></a>